gvwoods/gvwoods.github.io/index.md

 Welcome to my site.

-I am a Customer Engineer on the Global Techincal Team for Data and AI at Microsoft!
+I am a Customer Engineer on the Global Techincal Team for Azure Data and AI at Microsoft.
 Working at Microsoft has been a long time dream for me and I am ecstatic that it has come true.

 Below are my current Certifications.